Immersed figure-8 annuli and anyons: Background

-\begin{remark} It is a conjecture that if the violations of the axioms are small enough, coarse-grain the lattice further will result in more accurate axioms.
-These are ``threshold conjectures"; see Chapter 11 of~\cite{ShiThesis} for a version and an explanation of why a threshold $0<\delta <\ln 2$ of violation of {\bf A1} is consistent with current examples from spurious topological entanglement entropy, non-Abelian anyons, domain walls, and defects. \end{remark}
+\begin{remark} It is a conjecture that if the violations of the axioms are small enough, coarse-graining the lattice further will result in more accurate axioms.
+In other words, there may be a threshold of violation of the axioms, below which we expect the error of the axioms to decay with the length scale.
+See Chapter~11 of~\cite{ShiThesis} for a version of the conjecture and an explanation of why a threshold $0<\delta <\ln 2$ of violation of {\bf A1} is consistent with known examples from non-Abelian anyons, domain walls, defects, and spurious topological entanglement entropy. \end{remark}

-Although we are mainly interested in systems where the axioms hold, some concepts and insights developed in entanglement bootstrap, such as the idea of considering quantum states on immersed regions, may be useful in broader contexts as well.